wold5/avater-manual/manual_en.md

 The provided name is used as the devicename in the device selector.
 You may afterwards also set a devicelabel, but it will _not_ be saved.
 -->

+##### Check for updates (optional)
+Manually check for a new program version.
+If an update is found, a prompt offers the choice of visiting the download page.
+Alternatively, you may enable/disable the automatic update check under settings.

+#### Settings menu

+##### Reset filtertext on device change
+Resets the annotation filters when changing devices.

 ##### Open datadir path
 If created, opens the 'data' directory using the OS' file browser.
 See [configuration files](#configurationfiles).
 Note: this directory is created when needed.

-##### Check for updates (optional)
-Manually check for a new program version.
-If an update is found, a prompt offers the choice of visiting the download page.
-Alternatively, you may enable/disable the automatic update check under settings.
+##### Open prefsdir path
+If created, opens the 'prefsdir' directory using the OS' file browser.
+See [configuration files](#configurationfiles).

-##### Settings
+##### Settings (Linux/Windows)
 Opens the settings dialog.
 Settings are currently undocumented, but hovering over labels/options will show 'tooltip' pop-ups with information.

-### Profiles/Annotation Sources menu (0.10+)

-Any found and supported annotation sources (i.e. PB profiles) are shown here.
-Selecting one will clear the viewer and will load that source its annotations (if present, else the viewer is empty).
+On macOS this option may be moved to the 'avater' menu.

 ### Help menu